brianwatling/redispp/README.md

 - You should run the unit and performance tests with a temporary database, with no production data
 - The performance test will not run unless you start it with a port (ie ./perf 6379)

+## TODO

+- add a way to listen for messages after subscribing to a channel
+- fill in the missing requests
+- cleanup code, move stuff out of the header to the .cpp file
+- implement a clean method for watch and related functions (using transaction objects)
+- write a consistent hashing wrapper?

 ## License

 Public domain.
 Credit is appreciated and I would like to hear about how you use it.